clvrmktg/xps/content/services/warehousing/index.md

 [why]
 content = """
-Storing your goods shouldn’t be a risk—it should be part of a reliable logistics plan.
-Here’s why businesses trust XPS for warehousing:
+Storing your goods shouldn't be a risk—it should be part of a reliable logistics plan.
+Here's why businesses trust XPS for warehousing:

 - **Location Advantage**
   Our warehouse is located near major freight routes and Customs facilities in western New Providence for faster turnarounds.

 - **One Partner, Full Chain**
-  We don’t just store your goods—we can clear, deliver, and distribute them too.
+  We don't just store your goods—we can clear, deliver, and distribute them too.

 - **Customizable Solutions**
   We work with you to build a storage plan that fits your space, timing, and access requirements.